Employee Assignments

 Logging Out

-When a worker logs out with an active assignment, the assignment is automatically paused (not cancelled).
-The admin sees it as "paused" and can reassign it or wait for the worker to log back in.
+When a worker logs out via the API while their assignment is in progress, the assignment is automatically paused (not cancelled), and their worker session is marked offline.
+The admin can reassign the paused task or wait for the worker to log back in.

 Team Assignments